xarray-contrib/xarray-simlab/doc/framework.rst

 properties, which may be read-only depending on the ``intent`` set for the variables.

-Basically, these properties read/write values from/into a simple key-value store (except for on-demand variables).
+Basically, the getter (setter) methods of these properties read (write) values from (into) a simple key-value store (except for on-demand variables).
 Currently the store is fully in-memory but it could be easily replaced by an on-disk or a distributed store.
 The xarray-simlab's modeling framework can thus be viewed as a thin object-oriented layer built on top of an abstract key-value store.

 Process dependencies and ordering
 ---------------------------------